shopsys/shopsys/UPGRADE-14.0.md

     -   Frontend API `privacyPolicyArticle` query now returns `ArticleSite` type instead of `Article`
     -   Frontend API `cookiesArticle` query now returns `ArticleSite` type instead of `Article`
     -   see #project-base-diff to update your project
+-   fix broken drag and drop in GrapesJS in Safari ([#2966])(https://github.com/shopsys/shopsys/pull/2966)
+    -   see #project-base-diff to update your project

 ### Storefront